Second inauguration of Richard Nixon

 The second inauguration of Richard Nixon as president of the United States was held on Saturday, January 20, 1973, at the East Portico of the United States Capitol in Washington, D.C.
 This was the 47th inauguration and marked the commencement of the second and final term of both Richard Nixon as president and Spiro Agnew as vice president.
 Both Agnew and Nixon resigned within two years of this term.
 In December 1973, Gerald Ford replaced Agnew as vice president and in the following year, replaced Nixon as president.
 This made Nixon the first and, as of 2025, only person to be inaugurated four times as both president and vice president.
 Chief Justice Warren E. Burger administered both the presidential and vice presidential oaths of office.
 During the ceremony, Look With Pride On Our Flag, a song dedicated to President Nixon and composed by Hank Fort, was played.

 Weather conditions for 12 noon at Washington National Airport, located 3.1 miles (4.8 km) from the ceremony, were: 42 °F (6 °C), wind 16 mph (25 km/h), and cloudy.

 Inaugural festivities

 The inaugural theme was "The Spirit of '76".
 The 1973 Inaugural Committee's chairman was J. Willard Marriott.
 Other officers of the committee and its working groups included Jeb Magruder, Mark Evans, Ken Rietz, Ed Cowling, Ann Dore, Pam Powell.
 H. R. Haldeman was not officially part of the committee but was involved in many of the committee's important decisions.

 When former president Lyndon B. Johnson, whom Nixon succeeded four years earlier, died two days after the inauguration, several events planned were cancelled to allow for a state funeral.
 Also, Johnson's casket traveled the entire length of the Capitol, entering through the Senate wing when taken into the rotunda to lie in state, and exiting through the House wing; this was due to inauguration construction on the East Front steps.

+The Apollo 17 astronauts joined the inaugural parade along with a training version of the Lunar Roving Vehicle, Apollo 17 was the final mission of the program and would be the last crewed moon mission until Artemis 2 sent crew on a lunar fly-by more than 50 years later.